tap349/tap349.github.io/_posts/2017-06-02-javascript-es6+.md

 - <https://stackoverflow.com/questions/35814872/es6-class-pass-function-as-parameter>
 - <https://stackoverflow.com/questions/35446486/binding-a-function-passed-to-a-component>

-if it's necessary to keep current context (say, prototype method uses class instance properties of current class) there are 2 options:
+if it's necessary to keep current context (say, class method uses instance properties of current class) there are 2 options:

 - pass prototype method and bind it to current context in-place: